EVIDENCE-BASED MEDICINE AND PAIN RELIEF

-The underlying (and unspoken) goal in the type of care is to have you live longer, with more chronic pain and illness.
-This is exactly what is going on here in America (HERE).
+The underlying (and unspoken) goal in this type of care is to have you live longer, with more chronic pain and illness ---- which is exactly what is going on here in America (HERE).
 What are the chief pharmaceutical culprits in our medical war on pain and dysfunction?
 Easy; "The Big Five" --- Pain Pills, Muscle Relaxers, NSAIDS (Non-Steroidal Anti-Inflammatory Drugs), Steroids (Corticosteroids), and Depression Meds.

 - PAIN PILLS: CHRONIC PAIN is more than just a bummer.
 It's a life-altering nightmare that can leave you wondering if putting a gun in your mouth might be a better option.
-Although I have written about PAIN MEDS, addiction is so prevalent that the statistics are outdated as soon as the next new study is published.
+Although I have written about PAIN MEDS, addiction is so prevalent that statistics are outdated as soon as the next new study is published.
 The May issue of Pain Medicine said that, "There is increasing concern about the appropriateness of prescribing pharmaceutical opioids for chronic non-cancer pain (CNCP), given the risks of problematic use and dependence.
 In this population of people taking opioids for CNCP, consumption of higher doses was associated with increased risk of problematic behaviors, and was more likely among people with a complex profile of physical and mental health problems."
 Furthermore, the June issue of the Journal of Addictive Diseases revealed that, "The number of persons dependent on pain relievers..... is more than three times greater than the current capacity to deliver treatment."
+In 2017 we learned that addiction to prescription pain meds is costing us 3% of our GDP.
 Suffice it to say that pain meds, while necessary in certain cases, are never a great long-term treatment option.

 - MUSCLE RELAXERS: MUSCLE RELAXERS are a super common medication for people dealing with CHRONIC MUSCULOSKELETAL PAIN.
 Rather than me going into detail on the matter, just take a moment to check out the link.